synopsys-sig/srm-k8s/docs/DeploymentGuide.md

 proxy.password = password
 ```

-2. If necessary, pre-create the Kubernetes Software Risk Manager namespace you specified during the Helm Prep Wizard.
+2. If necessary, pre-create the Kubernetes Software Risk Manager namespace.

 ```
 kubectl create ns srm
 ```

 3. Generate a Kubernetes Secret named `srm-proxy-private-props` in the Software Risk Manager namespace.
-For example, if your Code Dx namespace is srm, run the following command from the directory containing srm-proxy-creds-props:
+For example, if your Software Risk Manager namespace is srm, run the following command from the directory containing srm-proxy-creds-props:

 ```
 kubectl -n srm create secret generic srm-proxy-private-props --from-file=srm-proxy-private-props